digiscot/digiscot-website/pages/participation/charter-fund.md

   * People seeking benefits
   * Glasgow
 * Awards will typically range from £100 to £10,000; applications for more than this will only be considered in exceptional circumstances
-* To help us understand what the project has achieved and what lessons others can learn, sucessful projects will be required to:
+* To help us understand what the project has achieved and what lessons others can learn, successful projects will be required to:
   * Ask the individuals they're supporting to fill out a short questionnaire to gauge their [basic digital skills](/participation/basic-digital-skills/)
   * Provide regular progress updates by posting content to your project page (here's [an example](/projects/comas/))